Lebesgue measure theory and integration theory on non-archimedean real closed fields with archimedean value group: Canonicity and functoriality of the construction

 where $L$ denotes the logarithmic series. $\Box_{\mathrm{Claim}}$

 $\Box$

-\vs{0.5cm} The above statements hold analogously for the semialgebraic integral.
+\vs{0.5cm} \noi The above statements hold analogously for the semialgebraic integral.

-\subsection{3.2 The Lebesgue algebra and the volume algebra}
+\subsection{The Lebesgue algebra and the volume algebra}

-As in Section 3.1 let $R$ be a non-archimedean real closed field with archimedean value group $\Gamma:=\Gamma_R$ that contains (properly) the reals.
+\noi As in Section 3.1 let $R$ be a non-archimedean real closed field with archimedean value group $\Gamma:=\Gamma_R$ that contains (properly) the reals.
 As above we set $\ma{R}:=\IR((t^\Gamma))$.
-We have seen in Theorem 3.9 that the construction of the Lebesgue measure and the Lebesgue integral does only depend the choice of the section, not on the choice of the embedding with respect to the section and not on the choice of embedding of the value group into the reals.
-Since the definition of $\ma{R}_\alpha$ does only depend on the latter the following definitions are justified:
+We have seen in Theorem 3.9 that the construction of the Lebesgue measure and the Lebesgue integral depends only on the choice of the section, not on the choice of the embedding with respect to the section and not on the choice of embedding of the value group into the reals.
+Since the definition of $\ma{R}_\alpha$ depends only on the latter the following definitions are justified: